Main menu

 Dear Sir

 I note from the Harcourt Street risk register, which again I had to fight really hard for was it three months to see, that the Council considers the risk of requiring drainage works in excess of the allowed prov sum as high and also the risk of the Environment Agency requiring additions surveys with implications on delays or costs is also high.
 Given that, I would like to see any documents anywhere in the Council where any account has been taken of these potentially huge costs on this already massively rising cost of this school.
 The risk register was written in November and the planning application was rushed through in January.
-I presume in the interim someone took some sort of account of these potential costs - or maybe not.
+I presume in the interim someone took some sort of account of these potential costs -

 Kind regards